nickyiliwang0000/h/applied-javascript/class-based-programming.md

 Thankfully, JavaScript's got your back!
 We can take advantage of something called _prototypal inheritence_ to make our lives easier.

 ## Prototypal inheritance
 Once we realize that we want our `raccoon` and `human` have all (or many) of the same properties, it's a sign that they can probably share a common ancestor.
-Just like a dog and a cat both have fur and legs and so can be classified as **animals**, our raccoom and human both have health, location, equipment, and mobility, and so could be classified as **characters**.
+Just like a dog and a cat both have fur and legs and so can be classified as **animals**, our raccoon and human both have health, location, equipment, and mobility, and so could be classified as **characters**.

 In much the same way that a child inherits characteristics from their parents (e.g. eye colour, hair colour, height), so too can objects inherit characteristics from their parent objects.
 In JavaScript, this shared parent object is called a **prototype**.